db00m/note-vault/notes/Ward Council June 5, 2022.md

 * Baptism this Saturday!
   * Megan (unknown last name)
   * We need to find a place to do the baptism

+## Relief Society

+* New ministering assigments, currently in the process of letting people know

 ## Assignemnts